 Additionally, the shoreline of Lake Ontario qualifies as a primary movement corridor for various animals and plants, and Serson Creek may qualify as a tertiary movement corridor for wildlife.
-The Intake and Discharge channels associated with the subject property's shoreline provide suitable fish habitat.
-Serson Creek provides low quality fish habitat.
+The former OPG intake and discharge channels are connected to the lake and provide fish habitat.
+Serson Creek flanks the eastern boundary of the property and conveys runoff from urbanized lands upstream.
+It is also noted as providing fish habitat.
 There are no significant wetlands, significant valleylands or ANSIs associated with the subject property or adjacent lands.

-The LWC Project to the east of the property involves creation of extensive wetland, woodland and grassland habitats along the shoreline in front of the G.E.
+The LWC project to the southeast of the property involves creation of extensive wetland, woodland and grassland habitats along the shoreline in front of the G.E.
 Booth Wastewater Treatment Facility.
 When construction is completed, it is anticipated that this area (Jim Tovey Lakeview Conservation Area) will support a broad range of habitat types and ecological functions, including important functions such as waterfowl nesting, stopover and staging, shorebird stopover, marsh bird and amphibian breeding, turtle nesting and overwintering, and others.